pranjay-poddar/Dev-Geeks/cpp-projects/Mineral Resource Estimation Tool/README.md

-# Inverse Distance Weighting (IDW) Estimation Program
+# Mineral Resource Estimation Tool

-This is a C++ program that demonstrates Inverse Distance Weighting (IDW) estimation for spatial interpolation.
-IDW is a technique commonly used in GIS to estimate values at unmeasured locations based on nearby data points.
+This is a C++ program that demonstrates Mineral Resource estimation for spatial interpolation.
+MR is a technique commonly used in GIS to estimate values at unmeasured locations based on nearby data points.

 ## How to Use